 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart.Hebrews 12:1-3

 We that have Jesus in us are all running in the same race.
 And, just like every athletic racetrack, the track has lanes, one lane for each running.
 Each runner is to stay in their lane throughout the race.

-You have a gift or maybe gifts, that is your lane in the race.
+You have a gift or maybe gifts, which is your lane in the race.
 God may use someone whose gift is prophecy to teach.
-But, if you watch their life you will see that prophecy will consistently be the primary action of that person.
+But if you watch their life, you will see that prophecy will consistently be the primary action of that person.
 A prophet that teaches, if God so directs, is not cutting in on a different lane but, rather, is filling in where someone else should be running.
 That person may be stuck at the starting gate!

 Trust God.
 Be obedient to Jesus, your Lord.
 Seek to be full of the Holy Spirit.
 Love everyone.
 All else will take care of itself.